Study in Scotland

 Saltire Scholarships is a programme of scholarships offered by the Scottish government in collaboration with Scottish Universities and Colleges.
 The scheme offers up to 50 awards, each worth £8000, towards tuition fees for any one year of full-time study on a postgraduate master’s programme at any of Scotland’s higher education institutions.

-Study UK's GREAT scholarships include a number of Scottish universities.
-The scholarships will launch next in October 2022 for the 2023-24 academic year.
+Study UK's GREAT scholarships include several Scottish universities.
+The scholarships for the 2024-25 academic year launch in November 2023.

 More in this section